-What Does it Take to Become a Family Nurse Practitioner (FNP)?
+Your guide to becoming a Family Nurse Practitioner (FNP)

 Family nurse practitioners care for their patients from infancy to old age.